Fun with Franchises: Harry Potter and the Deathly Hallows Part 2 (2011), Part I — “Squibmalion”

 Also of note – take a look at the exterior shot here.
 It looks like Diagon Alley (or what looks like Dickensian London) goes on as far as the eye can see.
 Isn’t this just on the other side of regular London?
 Once you’re inside, is it a huge expanse of city?
 They only ever really talk about the two alleys, so why don’t we see regular London around them?
 I get whey regular London can’t see us, but we should be able to see it.

 I feel like it works just like Platform 9 ¾.
 Small opening, giant and magical on the other side.
 What I want to know is what other magical places are around there?
 Since we don’t necessarily see many other magical places in the city.
 How does that work?
 Is the magical world that small?
 It would certainly explain how they all know each other.
-It’s just the Ministry, Hogwarts, Hogsmeade and Diagon Alley, and then people living all out in the country and shit.
+It’s just the Ministry, Hogwarts, Hogsmeade and Diagon Alley, and then people living all out in the country.
 We saw Snape living in a house in London.
 Do they just have to keep their magic hidden from muggles, is that it?
 They just live among them but don’t ever interact and don’t do magic when people can see?
 How does this work?
 Are there more places to go that are magical?
 The Magical Mall or something?
 A bunch of teenage wizards and witches running into the alley behind Trader Vic’s and going to the wizarding mall for the day?
 Calling someone’s mom to come pick them up.
-Going to wizard Hot Topic and shit.
+Going to wizard Hot Topic.
 There have to be other places.
 There’s no way it’s THAT limited.

 That’s the thing — this shit is all hidden using charms and such.
 You go into alleys that don’t actually exist, or buildings that exist between two buildings and stuff.
 It’s all hidden away under or behind something else.
 We never see or hear of a vast expanse of shit within the city that’s ALL magic other than Diagon Alley, which is presumably why it’s the place we see everyone in the entire wizarding community every time we’re here.